MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 > [!NOTE]
 > The vast majority of add-ins, VBA macros, and complex documents and spreadsheets that work with Office 2010 or 2013 will work with Office 365 ProPlus as well.

--	Add a step between 1st and 2nd bullet point: Review the reports and identify the subset of solutions which must be updated and are in active usage and such which are critical due to large user base.
--	Update to the (then) 3rd step: Work with your business groups to review the reports from the Readiness Toolkit to prioritize remaining add-ins and VBA macros based on their business impact.

 To complete that assessment, do the following: